KamenParishkov/odoo-development/docs/ide/visual-studio-code/install.rst

              * python: https://marketplace.visualstudio.com/items?itemName=donjayamanne.python
              * odoo-snippets: https://marketplace.visualstudio.com/items?itemName=jeffery9.odoo-snippets

- * Fallow the same instructions in (emacs-pylint) to install pylint and Pylint Odoo plugin.
+ * Follow the same instructions in (emacs-pylint) to install pylint and Pylint Odoo plugin.
    Then make same configurations in pylintrc file as descriped there.

 .. attention:: pylintrc file can be placed in the user invirument to work for all projects.